PP-Module for Software-Defined Networking Controllers

 1.3 Compliant Targets of Evaluation

 A conformant TOE decouples its data and control planes such that data traffic and control traffic are restricted to their respective planes.
 It also enforces centralization of control so that all components of the SDN environment are under its control.
 This can expand across multiple distributed controllers for large, complex, or geographically dispersed networks.
-Compliant TOEs will implement necessary functionality in a "do no harm" manner with respect to network security.
-Specifically:
+Compliant TOEs will implement the following functionality.

 1.3.1 TOE Boundary